 Tags: Azure SQL Database, Java application

 ‘Low-performing and costly’ — these were major characteristics of the Oracle system of one of our customers, a leading US automotive corporations.
-In this regard, it was quite natural for them to consider migration to another database platform.
+In this regard, it was quite natural for them to consider migrating to another database platform.
 We suggested changing their Oracle Database to Azure SQL Database and moving their applications to Azure services.
 However, the customer may well anticipate this Oracle to Azure migration solution.
-According to the calculations made by our experts, it allows for saving over 1 million dollars only on licenses in the coming 5 years!
+Why?
+Because according to the calculations made by our experts, they can save upwards of 1 million dollars just on licenses in the coming 5 years!

 The video below depicts the migration process in details: